Sex differences in human physiology: Muscle mass and strength

 Pubertal changes in males lead to a ten times increase in testosterone.
-Because of this and because males go through puberty for longer, females typically have lower total muscle mass than males, and also have lower muscle mass in comparison to total body mass.
+On average, adult males have 10-20 times more testosterone than adult females, with male testosterone levels ranging from 300 to 1,000 nanograms per deciliter (ng/dL), while adult females have testosterone levels between 15 and 70 ng/dL.
+It is because of the effects of testosterone that males tend to develop stronger muscles and denser bones.
+One study analysing children 5–10 years old, show that even before puberty, boys are still about 17% stronger in upper body and 8% stronger in the lower body than girls.
+It is after puberty that this gap widens significantly, with a study analysing adolescents aged 14–17 years old, shows males of the same age having 50% more upper body strength and 30% more lower body strength than females.
+Males also go through puberty for longer, thus females typically have lower total muscle mass than males, and also have lower muscle mass relative to total body mass.
 Males convert more of their caloric intake into muscle and expendable circulating energy reserves, while females tend to convert more into fat deposits.
-As a consequence, men are generally physically stronger than women.
-Research suggests that, while men have greater total muscle areas than women, the number of muscle fibers in men and women are alike.
-Instead of muscle fiber composition as the main reason for men's greater absolute strength, the data indicates that it is total muscle area that is responsible for this difference.
-Men's individual muscle fibers are larger than women's, which results in their more muscular appearance.
+As a consequence, males are generally physically stronger than females.
+Research suggests that, while males have greater total muscle areas than females, the number of muscle fibers in males and females are alike.
+Instead of muscle fiber composition as the main reason for male's greater absolute strength, the data indicates that it is total muscle area that is responsible for this difference.
+Males' individual muscle fibers are larger than women's, which results in their more muscular appearance.
 Their larger muscle fibers appear responsible for their more considerable absolute force production.

-The sex difference in muscle mass remains after adjusting for body weight and height.
-Men are at least one-third stronger than women when adjusting for differences in total body mass, due to the higher male muscle-mass to body-mass ratio.
+The sex difference in muscle mass still remains even after adjusting for body weight and height.
+Males are still stronger than females even after adjusting for differences in total body mass, due to the males having a higher percentage of their body mass as muscle mass.
+One study showed that men had 38% of their body weight as skeletal muscle (muscle responsible for movement and force production) while women had 30% when matched for the same body weight.
 The greater muscle mass is reported to be due to a greater capacity for muscular hypertrophy as a result of higher levels of circulating testosterone in males.

-Gross measures of body strength suggest that women are approximately 50-60% as strong as men in the upper body, and 60-70% as strong in the lower body.
-One study of muscle strength in the elbows and knees—in 45 and older males and females—found the strength of females to range from 42 to 63% of male strength.
-Men have greater hand grip strength than women.
-Differences in width of arm, thighs and calves appear during puberty.